Medically reviewed by Kristin Hall, FNP

 Once this period of education and training is over, a dermatologist can become board certified by completing a rigorous exam to confirm their knowledge.
 Board-certified dermatologists in the United States are typically certified by the American Board of Dermatology or the American Osteopathic Board of Dermatology.

 When it comes to your hair, specifically, a dermatologist can help determine what’s causing your hair loss.
 They can identify what sort of hair loss is occurring, in order to recommend the best course of treatment or refer you to another specialist.
+Yes, there are doctors for hair loss.

 Then, they’ll do a physical exam.
 They’ll examine your scalp and may look at other parts of your body to ensure the hair loss is localized to your head.
 They may pull on your hair to test its health and whether it’s fragile.
 They may use a “card test” to examine the density and shape of your hair strands.